 Joining the Freemasons

 Since the second World war many, many misconceptions have come about regarding the Fraternity of Free and Accepted Masons (aka Freemasonry).
 The most common seems to be how we actually become Freemasons in the first place!
-Hopefully, the following words will help to set the record straight.
+Hopefully, the following words which address several of the popular/common misconceptions will help to set the record straight.

 You Must be Invited to Join!